| | | JOHN

 a new system of college financing causing a great stir elsewhere

 and taken up at Dickinson just before Collins had come in.
+President Peck had arrived to find the

 original endowment goal of $45,000 still unachieved.
 Through his